n2new/Labview-Bitcoin-Private-Key-Finder-Collider/README.md

 Can search a few Million address Compressed anb Uncompressed With no siginificant slow down.
 See Example Bitcoin address File.
 Also Can notify with Text message.

+Issues

  Current Build Will not save found key file But will copy it to the clip baord.
+ Pipe Data format issues causes loss in 1 in a few thousands line.
+Still trying to figure this out.
+ Need to set or automate path to save Found Key file.
+Would love some contributers.

 Labview Version 2020 Linux Bitcoin Key finder
 Uses Fasy Keygen By Magnuspub with Mod's.

-Warning.
-Need to set or automate path to save Found Key file.
-Currently it will Copy Found Key to clipboard.

 ![Key Finder](https://user-images.githubusercontent.com/36019554/180500126-c5626ea6-956f-4d81-bfd4-71770173cb0f.jpg)